2025 Emilia-Romagna Grand Prix

-The 2025 Emilia Romagna Grand Prix (officially known as the Formula 1 AWS Gran Premio del Made in Italy e dell'Emilia-Romagna 2025) was a Formula One motor race that was held on 18 May 2025 at the Autodromo Internazionale Enzo e Dino Ferrari in Imola, Italy.
-It was the seventh round of the 2025 Formula One World Championship and the final Emilia Romagna Grand Prix as it is not contracted for the 2026 season and beyond.
+The 2025 Emilia-Romagna Grand Prix (officially known as the Formula 1 AWS Gran Premio del Made in Italy e dell'Emilia-Romagna 2025) was a Formula One motor race that was held on 18 May 2025 at the Autodromo Internazionale Enzo e Dino Ferrari in Imola, Italy.
+It was the seventh round of the 2025 Formula One World Championship and the final Emilia-Romagna Grand Prix as it is not contracted for the 2026 season and beyond.

 Oscar Piastri of McLaren took pole position for the event, which was won by Red Bull Racing's Max Verstappen after overtaking Piastri into Variante Tamburello on the first lap and maintaining the lead to the finish; the McLarens of Lando Norris and Piastri completed the podium.
-This was Red Bull Racing's 400th Grand Prix in Formula One.
+This was Red Bull Racing's 400th Grand Prix appearance, and Sauber's 600th, in Formula One.

+The result reduced Piastri's lead in the World Drivers' Championship to 13 points over teammate Norris, with Verstappen 22 points behind Piastri.
+While McLaren comfortably led the Constructors' Championship with 279 points, third-placed Red Bull decreased their deficit to 16 points over second-placed Mercedes.

 Background

 The event was held at the Autodromo Internazionale Enzo e Dino Ferrari in Imola for the 32nd and final time in the circuit's history, having previously held one edition of the Italian Grand Prix and 26 editions of the San Marino Grand Prix, across the weekend of 16–18 May.
-The Grand Prix was the seventh round of the 2025 Formula One World Championship and the fifth running of the Emilia Romagna Grand Prix.
+The Grand Prix was the seventh round of the 2025 Formula One World Championship and the fifth running of the Emilia-Romagna Grand Prix.

-This was the last Emilia Romagna Grand Prix as it was discontinued after its contract to host its race until this season was not renewed.
+This was the last Emilia-Romagna Grand Prix as it was discontinued after its contract to host its race until this season was not renewed.